-Building Code Inspectors and Fire Marshals can seem tedious, and bothersome, and irrelevant.
-I once had a Gwinnett Co.
-Code Enforcement Official write me a ticket for parking a couple of my cars in the pine straw beside my house.
+Building Code Inspectors and Fire Marshals can seem tedious, and bothersome...
+Once, a Gwinnett County Code Enforcement Official wrote me a ticket for parking two of my cars in pine straw beside my house.

 I was livid.
 It's my pine straw!

-But I ended up complying.
-For as long as a law is not immoral or unbiblical - even if I think it's really stupid - I need to submit to the governing authorities.
+But I ended up moving the cars, for as long as a law isn't unbiblical or immoral, even if it's just really stupid, I need to submit.

 In those rare cases where the law of the land conflicts with the laws of God, the Bible teaches that we must obey God rather than man.
-But that's rare.
+But that's a rarity!

-Generally speaking, God uses human government to keep civilization civil.
+Generally speaking, God uses government to keep civilization civil.
 And that's a good thing.

-"For rulers are not a terror to good works, but to evil."
+He writes, "For rulers are not a terror to good works, but to evil."
 I remind myself of this whenever I'm cruising down the interstate.
 As long as I'm driving the speed limit I've got nothing to worry about.
 My driving is "terror" free.
 You become terrified only when you break the law!

 "Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.
 For he is God's minister to you for good.
 But if you do evil, be afraid; for he does not bear the sword in vain; for he is God's minister, an avenger to execute wrath on him who practices evil."

-Generally speaking, legislators and policemen don't pick on good, law-abiding citizens.
-Laws are written to restrain the bad guys, not hassle the good guys.
+Generally, the legislators who make laws, and the police who enforce them don't relish picking on good, law-abiding citizens.
+Laws are written to restrain bad guys, not hassle good guys.